Slackadays/Clipboard/README.md

 <img src="documentation/readme-assets/ProductivityTools.png" alt="The fully-featured yet oh-so-easy-to-use clipboard manager for everyone." />

-The Clipboard Project <sub>(CB for short)</sub> is the fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
+The Clipboard Project is a blazingly fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.

-Imagine having a second brain that could remember anything, anytime, anywhere.
-That's almost what having CB is like for you.
+It is one of the most advanced clipboard managers ever, and you'll be able to save time and effort easier than ever before.

 Don't just take my word for it!